the word incentive next to office supplies

 Sling can even help you track and control labor costs, communicate with all your employees, assign tasks, and keep everyone on track.
 It really is the complete solution for scheduling, organizing, and managing all your employees.

-For more insight into how you can simplify and streamline your scheduling and employee-management processes — and to get Sling scheduling for free — visit GetSling.com today.
+For more insight into how you can simplify and streamline your scheduling and employee-management processes — and to get started with a free Sling account — visit GetSling.com today.

 See Here For Last Updated Dates: Link